CS 584: Human Factors of Programming Languages, Winter 2012

 the term, the student will present a design of a (portion of) a

-language or environment for this consumer.
+programming language or programming tool/environment for this consumer.

 The course will focus on the following topics, drawing from